docker/docker-birthday-3/tutorial.md

 $ docker pull ubuntu
 ```

-To get a new Docker image you can either get it from a registry (such as the docker hub) or create your own.
-There are tens of thousands of images available on [Docker hub](https://hub.docker.com).
+To get a new Docker image you can either get it from a registry (such as the Docker Hub) or create your own.
+There are tens of thousands of images available on [Docker Hub](https://hub.docker.com).
 You can also search for images directly from the command line using `docker search`.

 An important distinction to be aware of when it comes to images is between base and child images.